Shoreditch railway station: Pre grouping history (1865-1922)

-When the East & West India Docks & Birmingham Junction Railway (known as the North London Railway (NLR) from 1853) started operating on 26 September 1850, they shared a London terminus at Fenchurch Street railway station with the London and Blackwall Railway which involved a circuitous route from north London via Hackney, Bow and East Stepney for city bound passengers.
-An act of parliament saw the NLR apply to build a two-mile extension from Dalston to a new London terminus at Broad Street railway station (England).
-This was passed in 1861 and the majority of the line was built on a viaduct now known as the Dalston Viaduct.
+When the East and West India Docks and Birmingham Junction Railway (known as the North London Railway (NLR) from 1853) started operating on 26 September 1850, they shared a London terminus at Fenchurch Street railway station with the London and Blackwall Railway which involved a circuitous route from north London via Hackney, Bow and East Stepney for city bound passengers.
+The North London Railway (City Branch) Act 1861 (24 & 25 Vict. c. cxcvi) gave the NLR powers to build a two-mile extension from Dalston to a new London terminus at Broad Street railway station (England).
+The majority of the line was built on a viaduct now known as the Dalston Viaduct.
 A significant number of properties were demolished to make way for the new railway.

 The original railway had three tracks and Shoreditch station had three platform faces.
 It was situated partly on the viaduct and partly on the bridge over Old Street.
 It was a flat roofed square two storey brick station building located on the corner of Kingsland Road and Old Street.
 Connor suggests the ticket office was at street level and stairs took you up to platform level which were accommodated within the building.
 The structure had a number of elegant arched windows and was typical of many NLR stations.
 There were a number of structures, mostly of timber construction, on the platforms containing offices, waiting rooms etc.

 The station was opened on 1 November 1865 - the same date as Broad Street and services started operating to Poplar (East India Road) station.